milindpatel63/samba-monitor/README.md

 ### GET `/refresh_data`
 Returns the latest parsed `smbstatus` output as JSON.

+### GET `/health`
+Returns a simple healthcheck.
+Can be used in something like Uptime Kuma for running a healthcheck.

 ### Web Dashboard
 Visit `http://localhost:5069/` to view the dashboard with active connections and notifications.